amjjd/rustrast/rustrast-02/README.md

 the buffer to the screen.
-For timing I used [QueryPerformanceCounter](https://learn.microsoft.com/en-us/windows/win32/api/profileapi/nf-profileapi-queryperformancecounter) and I copied as many frames as I could by requesting a complete repaint of the window after every paint, with no attempt to cap the frame rate or synchronise with the vertical refesh.
+For timing I used [QueryPerformanceCounter](https://learn.microsoft.com/en-us/windows/win32/api/profileapi/nf-profileapi-queryperformancecounter) and I copied as many frames as I could by requesting a complete repaint of the window after every paint, with no attempt to cap the frame rate or synchronise with the vertical refresh.
 I also ensured that the application declares itself as [DPI aware](https://learn.microsoft.com/en-us/windows/win32/hidpi/high-dpi-desktop-application-development-on-windows) so it doesn't get bitmap scaled by the OS.